gadget114514/UnityDirDPlugin/README.md

 DirD is simple folder browsing tool supporting drag and drop to other editor window.

 Unity Editor Plugin to browse folders without changing the specified object by inspector.
+# Notice
+it takes a little bit time to open the plugin (because the folders and files information is preread).

+This should be improved.
+But it would be hard work.

 # Install
 Download dird.unitypackage from repository (as raw data)